-RotoZip RotoSaw is a hardy tool to be reckoned with, though.
-If you simply want to make a few cuts or holes in light materials a few times a year, you may want to purchase a lower power, less expensive, and less problematic tool like a Ryobi 18-Volt ONE+ Speed Saw Rotary Cutter.
+RotoZip RotoSaw is a robust tool to be reckoned with, though.
+For those who simply want to make a few cuts or holes in light materials a few times a year, consider purchasing a lower power, less expensive, and a less problematic tool like a Ryobi 18-Volt ONE+ Speed Saw Rotary Cutter.

 How a Spiral Saw Works

 It wasn't until the early 1970s, when Bob Kopras built the RotoZip RotoSaw, that this become possible.
 Imagine a power tool that transforms from a drill into a saw.
-First, you can drill straight into wood or drywall (the plunge part), then move sideways to cut holes (the cut part).
+Start with drilling straight into wood or drywall first, then move sideways to cut holes.
 This type of maneuvering is simply not possible with a drill or router.

 A RotoZip RotoSaw looks like a handle-less drill.
 Its RotoBits move at extremely high RPMs.
 Start it up, plunge it into the material, and then carefully cut out your piece.
 Its closest cousins, the reciprocating saw or jigsaw, cannot begin the plunge cut by themselves; both need a starter hole created by a drill or a similar tool.

 - Drywall: RotoZip's most famous use and the one that spawned its creation is as a drywall tool for cutting electrical box openings.
-You can do this before the boxes are installed or even while they are in place.
-This is no minor benefit if you intend to install boxes in drywall on a large scale.
-But if you intend to buy it for only a few boxes, you may want to purchase a jab saw instead.
+This can be done before the boxes are installed or even while they are in place.
+This is no minor benefit for those who intend to install boxes in drywall on a large scale.
+But for the buyers that is only intending to use the RotoZip RotoSaw for only a few boxes, try purchasing a jab saw instead.
 A manual jab saw costs about 90 percent less than a RotoZip RotoSaw and is much better for single jobs.

-- Grout: You can always remove grout manually.
+- Grout: Grout can always remove grout manually.
 But with the RotoZip RotoSaw, the blade moves effortlessly through the grout.

 - Tile: Cutting holes in ceramic or porcelain tile can be difficult because tile tends to crack.
-A spiral saw like RotoZip RotoSaw allows you to make round cuts in tile with less potential for breaking the tile.
+A spiral saw like RotoZip RotoSaw can make round cuts in tile with less potential for breaking the tile.

 - Laminate: RotoZip is a useful tool for cutting rounded or amorphous shapes in many thin materials like laminate or veneer board.

 - Drawing 5.5 amps and topping 30,000 RPMs, RotoZip RotoSaw is a powerful fast-moving tool.
-If power is your main concern, you will want a tool like this one, rather than lower powered cordless spiral saws.
+If power is the main concern, a tool like this one would be better than lower powered cordless spiral saws.

 - RotoZip RotoSaw does cut thin, soft materials very well.
-As long as you pay attention to instructions about moving clockwise or counter-clockwise around the bends, you will have reasonably good control over the tool.
+As long as users pay attention to instructions about moving clockwise or counter-clockwise around the bends, they will have reasonably good control over the tool.

-- RotoZip has a full range of optional bits for every sort of intended purpose: bits for fiber-cement board, windows and doors, tile, grout, laminate, metal, and underlayment, as well as a range of other uses.
+- RotoZip has a full range of optional bits for every sort of intended purpose: bits for fiber-cement boards, windows, and doors, tile, grout, laminate, metal, and underlayment, as well as a range of other uses.